mx-bernhard/bitwig-controller-extensions/README.md

 # Using Multiple Extensions Together

-The following sections cover usage of the MIDI Splitter and Keyboard Note Creator extensions, which can be used together with the Pattern Tracker for enhanced workflows.
+The following sections cover usage of the MIDI Splitter and Step Recording Extension extensions, which can be used together with the Pattern Tracker for enhanced workflows.

 ## Usage